-Contractors vs Permanent Employees
+Contractors vs Permanent employees

-Overall, in 2005 permanent employees earned slightly less than those who were contracting as shown in the following chart.
-It should be noted however that the sample contains far fewer permanent placements (15%) as compared with contracts.
+Overall, in 2006 permanent employees earned slightly less than those who were contracting as shown in the following chart.
+It should be noted however that the sample contains far fewer permanent placements (14%) as compared with contracts.
+This also reflects the relative levels of seniority of the roles.
+Typically those contracting have extensive experience and perform at a consulting level.